Testing Psychologist

 Immediate with flexibility surrounding the start date.

-Postdoctoral candidates (who are nearing completion of an APA/APPIC internship and are working towards accruing
+Post-doctoral candidates (who are nearing completion of an APA/APPIC internship and are working towards accruing supervised hours for psychology licensure in the State of Wisconsin are strongly encouraged to apply.

 Position Description